 At RetroFit, we use the latest Low E glass technology in our double glazed window units.
 Low E stands for ‘low emissivity’, which means the glass reflects more heat and solar rays than plain glass does.
 Therefore, when you are heating your home during winter, less of the warmth will be lost through the glass.
 Conversely, when the sun is beating down in summer, less heat and solar radiation will enter your home.

-With single glazing you can loose unto double the heat loss of double glazing - but with Low E double glazing, it can help you keep your home warmer in winter.
+With single glazing you can lose up to double the heat loss ?? of double glazing - but with Low E double glazing, it can help you keep your home warmer in winter.

 Similarly Low E double glazing works in reverse in summer by reflecting the heat out and keeping your home cooler inside.

 One of the key benefits to Low E double glazing is to reduce condensation, it will not eliminate it, as condensation forms from moisture and there are many contributing factors.
 Window and glass association of NZ have put together a handy tips and tricks to understand and help you reduce the moisture within your home - click here to view.
 It is also important to note that ventilation is also paramount.
 If you do see dew on the outside of your window after your retrofit job, that means the Low E technology is working extremely well as it acts as a barrier to keep the cold out.

 What are the key benefits of retrofit double glazing?

-Achieve a warmer house in winter by using Low E double glazing which helps to keep the heat in your home, meaning less need for heating, so you’ll be reducing energy consumption, which saves on your power bills.
+Achieve a warmer house in winter by using Low E double glazing which helps to keep the heat in your home, meaning less need for heating, so you’ll be reducing energy consumption, saving on your power bills.